Setup and administration for CDF Transformations

 Return to the overview, and then copy and make a note of the Object Id.

-Sign in to Cognite Data Fusion (opens new window)as an admin.
+Sign in to Cognite Data Fusion as an admin.

 In the top menu, select Manage & Configure > Manage access to open the Access management window.

 Link the Transformations group to an Azure AD group:

 In the Source ID field, enter the Object Id for the AAD group exactly as it exists in AAD.
 You can use the same group Id for multiple transformations.